BurnPermits App Update - See What's New

 High Fire Conditions

-State of sky on the whole unchanged, very low average soil moisture this week with winds and high temperatures forecasted for the day.
+Cloud development not observed or not observable, very low average soil moisture this week with and high temperatures forecasted for the day.

 Soil Moisture 0.00 m³/m³